 Ingredients

-- Basmatī Rice- Basmati rice is a long grain rice variety that is primarily grown in the Indian subcontinent, particularly in India and Pakistan.
-What sets Basmati rice apart is its unique aroma.
-When cooked, it has an amazing floral aroma.
+- Basmatī Rice- Basmati rice is a long-grain rice variety that is primarily grown in the Indian subcontinent, particularly in India and Pakistan.
 While I prefer using uncooked rice grains of basmati, you may use good quality rice like Jasmine Rice.
 While white rice works best (as we are cooking in a wok), you may use brown rice too.
 I recommend using a pressure cooker in that case.

 - Raw Pumpkin- Raw pumpkin is the star ingredient in this dish, providing a unique, mildly sweet flavor and a tender texture when cooked.
 I have used dark green pumpkin as it is less sweet than orange.
 If you don't have green ones available, you may use orange pumpkin, white pumpkin, butternut squash, or any type of pumpkin that is locally available.
 The rice would be less spicy in that case.